Licensing & Inspection

 - A license must be obtained for each location where nursery stock is sold; a single company with multiple outlets will need more than one nursery license.

 Nursery stock is defined as (Title 7 MRSA sec.
 2211):

 - woody plants (trees, shrubs, vines etc.) and

 - herbaceous plants (bulbs, annuals, perennials, vegetable seedlings, houseplants, etc.) and

-- does not include cutflowers, cut christmas trees or medical/adult use marijuana.
+- does not include cutflowers, cut christmas trees, hemp or medical/adult use cannabis.

 - Licenses are issued for the calendar year and need to be renewed each January.